How I got named Rigel

-During the summers I played on the streets of Port Townsend.
+During the summers I played on the streets of my hometown, Port Townsend, Washington State.

-But in year the 2000 I moved to Austin Texas and got into Real Estate…at a very early age.
+But in year the 2000 I moved to Austin Texas and got into Real Estate…at a young age.

 My music shifted from being my identity to a hobby.
 I was the Realtor who played piano.
 Every once in a while I played private parties, but I wasn’t giving it much effort.
-And then, in the summer of 2015, everything changed.
+Then everything changed.

-One of my first projects was to record an album.
-Using the Indiegogo platform I raised $17,000 from friends and family and recorded my first EP.
+Using the Indiegogo platform I raised $17,000 from friends and family, and recorded my first EP.
 I named it “Out To Sea.”

-Today I perform three nights a week in the Truluck’s lounge.
-I play private parties around Austin, teach piano and voice, and record myself and others in my home studio.
-I also facilitate a songwriting group called 100 Days of Songwriting—a community that helps songwriters get into the habit of writing daily.
+Today I perform three nights a week in Austin Texas in the Truluck’s lounge.
+I play private parties, teach piano and voice, and run a membership site called 100 Days of Songwriting—a community that helps songwriters get into the habit of writing daily.